arnonerba/Formulate/readme.txt

 = How do I uninstall Formulate? =

-Simple deactivate Formulate and click on the "delete" button.
+Simply deactivate Formulate and click on the "delete" button.
 Formulate will clean up after itself and WordPress will take care of the rest.